 Fair value through profit or loss - This category comprises derivatives, or liabilities acquired or incurred principally for the purpose of selling or repurchasing it in the near term.
-They are carried in the statement of financial position at fair value with changes in fair value recognized in profit or loss.
+They are carried in the statement of financial position at fair value with changes in fair value recognized in the results of operations.

-Other financial liabilities - This category includes promissory notes, accounts payable and accrued liabilities.
-These are initially measured at fair value, net of transaction costs, and are subsequently measured at amortized cost using effective interest method, with interest expense recognized on an effective yield basis.
+Other financial liabilities: This category includes promissory notes, amounts due to related parties and accounts payable and accrued liabilities, all of which are recognized at amortized cost.